jadob/jadob/README.md

 ``vendor/bin/phpunit``

-## Experimental Features

-There are some "hidden" features which can be enabled by setting  ``JADOB_ENABLE_EXPERIMENTAL_FEATURES`` env to ``1``.
-These ones might break or be unstable, so you can use it at production servers at your own risk.

-Features can be unmarked as experimental when it will be unit-tested and considered stable.

 ## Things that need to be done before `1.0.0` release
 * [x]  30%+ Code Coverage
 * [x]  40%+ Code Coverage